top of page

 The verb 'roister' derives its etymological origins from the Middle French word 'rustre,' which means 'boor' or 'ruffian.'
 This Middle French term, in turn, can be traced back to the Old French word 'ruste,' signifying a rough and uncultured person.
 The transition from 'rustre' to 'roister' occurred as the word evolved in the English language.
 By the 16th century, 'roister' had taken on a new sense, describing individuals who engaged in rowdy, boisterous, and lively behavior, often in the company of friends or companions.
 This transformation in meaning highlights how language can adapt and expand its semantic range, allowing words to evolve from describing rough individuals to capturing the spirited and exuberant actions of a group.

-Quiz: Find the meaning of the verb roister:
+Find the correct meaning of the verb roister:

 Try Again!